For classical pianist Jeremy Denk, life is like a series of music lessons

 GROSS: How did he violate it?

-DENK: Well, he'd get up in your face, you know, just, like, scream in your face more, or he would just, like, give you this demonic expression when you were trying to play a really difficult passage.
-And that - there I was trying to nail all the notes of the difficult passage, whereas what his face was telling me was just let loose, you know, stop trying to be the good boy, the teacher's pet, and start trying to create some kind of great emotional drama here.
+DENK: Well, he'd get up in your face, you know, just, like, scream in your face, you know? - more.
+Or he would just, like, give you this demonic expression when you were trying to play a really difficult passage.
+And that - there I was trying to nail all the notes of the difficult passage, whereas what his face was telling me was just let loose, you know?
+Stop trying to be the good boy, the teacher's pet, and start trying to create some kind of great emotional drama here.

 GROSS: Well, it's really been a pleasure to talk with you.
 And I thank you very much for coming back to our show and for your music.